Cadence, an Immersive Media Exhibit

 Changing scenes based on player count (up to 6)

-For my initial idea, I wanted to create a space that creates a trail of disappearing noise behind you, inviting you to explore the themes of digital decay and revisitation.
+Initially, I wanted to create a space that creates a trail of disappearing noise following the participant, inviting them to explore the themes of digital decay and revisitation.

 Envisioned layout